WaltGurley/generic-cam-trap-id/README.md

 # generic-cam-trap-id

-This repository contains the development files for a generic camera trap animal identification game application. **This application is not responsive to screen size and will only display properly on a 1920x1080 pixel sized screen.**
+This repository contains the development files for a generic camera trap animal identification game application. **This application is not responsive to screen size and displays best on a 1920x1080 pixel sized screen.**

 ## About these files